Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

 See the map I created to find their exact locations.

-Zermatt is known to have one of the most spectacular views of 4000-m peaks.
-But do you know that it also has breathtaking views underneath and between its gigantic rocks?
-If you are interested, then you should check out the Gorner Gorge.
+Zermatt is known for its spectacular views of 4000-meter peaks, but it also has breathtaking views underneath and between its gigantic rocks.

-The best time to visit a gorge is when the sunlight enters its rocky openings from above.
-With the rays of the sun, the ravine shall show spectacular colors so magical to see.
-In the case of Gorner Gorge, it happens most incredibly between 3 p.m. and 4 p.m. in mid-October.
+For the best views, visit the gorge when sunlight enters its rocky openings from above.
+The rays of the sun create magical colors in the ravine, especially between 3 p.m. and 4 p.m. in mid-October.

-Gorner Gorge is open every day from 9:15 a.m. until 5:45 p.m.
-It can be easily reached from Zermatt’s town center with only 15 minutes of walking.
-Just go south, hiking the path beside the river.
+Gorner Gorge is open daily from 9:15 AM to 5:45 PM.
+It is easily accessible from Zermatt’s town center, just a 15-minute walk to the south along the path beside the river.

 The Hamlet of Zmutt